di-wang/6300GroupProject/GroupProject/Docs/DesignDocument.md

 For this app, there is no external back-end server.
 Therefore, all the components will be deployed on Android mobile devices and all the components of the app will be used locally on the phone.
 Due to the fact that all the components will be deployed to the same device, deployment diagram won't be necessary.

 ## 3 Low-Level Design

+The following sections describe the low-level diagrams for the application.

 ### 3.1 Class Diagram